 We gather at our Sunday Night Prayer Service in order to express our full dependence upon God by gathering together weekly to seek His face in prayer as a congregation.

-Our prayer service lasts from 5:30-7:00 pm in our fellowship hall.
-We begin with singing a capella hymns.
-Then after reading a psalm, we spend most of our time on praising the Lord in prayer and laying before Him the different needs of our church body, of our city, of our world.
+At this time of the pandemic, our prayer service takes place on Zoom.
+After reading a psalm, we spend most of our time on praising the Lord in prayer and laying before Him the different needs of our church body, of our city, of our world.
 We conclude with a short exhortation from God’s Word.

 Why Gather as a Congregation to Pray?